We may earn commission from affiliate links →

 This archipelago is the remnant of a volcanic caldera, formed after one of the largest volcanic eruptions in recorded history—the Minoan eruption—which might have been responsible for the decline of the once-thriving Minoan civilization in nearby Crete.
 The Santorini volcano is still active today.

 Fun fact: the Minoan eruption in what is now Santorini might have been the origin of the Atlantis legend!

 That little bit of history is just to set the scene.
 While there are some fascinating historic sites on the island, Santorini is now most famous for its striking white houses.

 Especially the cliffside town of Oia is famous worldwide for its photogenic cliffside houses and spectacular sunsets.
 This is where you’ll find many of the best Santorini cave hotels and Santorini cave villas.
 On the other hand, the capital of Santorini is Fira, built high atop a coastal cliff overlooking the sea and boasting beautiful white buildings.

 Now, check out the top Santorini cave hotels for your Greek island holiday.
 After all, it’s because of those volcanic hills and cliffs that Santorini has so many hotels with cave suites and cave pools.

 White Cave House, Oia, Santorini

-Located in Oia, arguably the most famous town in Santorini, the White Cave House literally offers you your very own cave house stay in Santorini.
+Located in Oia, arguably the most famous town in Santorini, the White Cave House offers you your own cave house stay in Santorini.
 This excellent holiday home is immensely popular among couples who enjoy both the ultimate privacy and the beautiful amenities available.